 Finished measurement – 4”

-The length of the solid material you intend using would determine the length of your yarn.
+The length of the solid material you intend to use would determine the length of your yarn.

 Step 1 – Keep the yarn at the upper part as this would be used to secure the tassel to your snood later.